StijnDebackere/AScheck/README.md

 assumed object in an image and it can compute the width of the object at a given set of intervals along its longest dimension.

-The assymetry of the object can be computed by flipping it along its longest axis.
+The asymmetry of the object can be computed by flipping it along its longest axis.
 The difference in pixels between the minimum and the maximum symmetric outline defines the asymmetric pixels.
 Dividing this number by the total number of pixels in the object, gives the